 In case of swelling and redness, apply ice to the affected area.
 Keep it there for no more than 20 minutes every two hours or so.
 Wrap the ice in a cloth or towel — don’t apply it directly on your skin.
 Another thing you can do is to use a bandage or compression garment to reduce swelling and stabilize the injured area.

 Beware that some sports injuries require medical treatment.
 If you feel pain in your neck or spine, contact a medical professional immediately.
 The same goes for head injuries and deep cuts.

 Minor injuries typically respond well to OTC pain relievers and anti-inflammatory drugs.
 The downside is that these medications damage the gut flora and carry potential side effects.
 Even aspirin may cause stomach ulcers, digestive problems, and stomach bleeding.

 If the pain and swelling don’t subside within a few days, contact your doctor.
 In case of a minor injury, your symptoms should go away relatively quickly.
 Constant pain and discomfort may indicate more serious damage to your muscles or joints.
 Early treatment will increase your chances of recovery and prevent further complications.

-Contact us today at 347-252-6732 to receive the help you need.
-Our team of experts will assess your symptoms and prescribe appropriate treatment.
-We use the most advanced medical equipment and procedures to ensure a smooth recovery from sports injuries and other conditions.
+Contact Unique Pain Medicine at 929-363-0303 or Book an appointment to receive the help you need.
+Our team of experts will assess your symptoms and offer appropriate treatment.
+Our board certified specialists use the most advanced medical equipment and technology to ensure a smooth recovery from sports injuries and other conditions.